igrek51/nuclear/doc/data-types.md

-# Data types
+## Data types
-`cliglu` supports typed values for parameters or positional arguments.
+`cliglue` supports typed values for parameters or positional arguments.
 By default, all values have string types.
 It can be changed by defining `type` parameter.